sagemathinc/cocalc/src/doc/design_overview/overview.rst

        |                 |        |
       \|/               \|/      \|/
      Compute<-------->Compute<-->Compute <--- rsync replication  to Storage Server, which has BTRFS snapshots

-(with the exception that William is in the process of replacing RethinkDB with PostgreSQL).

 It may be helpful to explain some of the entities in this diagram a bit more.